Climate change is a profound, systemic challenge

 - Offsetting the emissions that remain

 Our Waters brands Volvic and evian, as well as our baby formula plant in Wexford, have all been certified carbon neutral by the Carbon Trust.
 This independent organisation specialises in carbon neutrality, helping companies like Danone to reduce their CO2 emissions.
 All three achieved this internationally recognised certification by committing to a rigorous audit, analysing their carbon impact and identifying opportunities to reduce carbon by reconfiguring production and distribution processes.
 Carbon Trust audits are based on an internationally recognised standard for demonstrating carbon neutrality known as PAS 2060.
-The certifications are steps towards becoming a zero net carbon company by 2050 and an illustration of our 'One Planet.
-One Health' vision in action.

 THE FIRST CARBON NEUTRAL BABY FORMULA PLANT IN THE WORLD

 Our team at Danone Wexford set out on the visionary journey of becoming the first carbon neutral baby formula production site in the world.
 On 1st July 2020, Danone Wexford supply point achieved that goal when it was certified carbon neutral by the Carbon Trust.

 Over the last 10 years, carbon emissions were curbed by improving the energy efficiency of the plant and switching to renewable energy sources, whilst improving the waste management in the facility.
 These actions reduced CO2 emissions by 10,000 tonnes compared to the plant’s emissions in 2010.
 This 70% reduction was achieved whilst the plant doubled its production volumes.
 Read the full story here.